 \section{Concluding remarks and outlook}

-We have examined how the degree of segregation and mixing evolves in shear-driven bidisperse granular flows, focusing on the interplay between advective segregation and diffusive remixing.
-Using the convective–segregation-diffusive model \cite{Gray2018} under uniform shear, we performed systematic numerical experiments to quantify the role of the particle-size ratio $R_d=d_l/d_s>1$ and the Péclet number $Pe$, which measures the relative strength of the segregation flux to diffusive mixing.
-In particular, we characterized: (i) the temporal evolution of the degree of segregation $\mathscr{S}_{\phi}(\hat{t})$ and its long-time asymptotic value $\mathscr{S}_{\phi}^{\infty}$; (ii) the thickness of the mixing layer $\hat{\delta}_m$ in which both species coexist; and (iii) the timescale $\hat{\tau}_m$ required to reach the state of maximal mixing.
+We have examined how segregation and mixing evolve in shear-driven bidisperse granular flows, focusing on the competition between size-driven segregation and diffusive remixing.
+Using the advection--segregation--diffusion continuum model \citep{Gray2018} under uniform shear, we performed systematic numerical experiments to quantify the roles of the particle-size ratio $R_d=d_l/d_s>1$ and the Péclet number $Pe$, which measures the relative strength of segregation to diffusive remixing.
+Specifically, we characterized: (i) the temporal evolution of the degree of segregation $\mathscr{S}{\phi}(\hat{t})$ and its long-time asymptotic value $\mathscr{S}{\phi}^{\infty}$; (ii) the thickness of the bidisperse mixing-layer $\hat{\delta}_m$, where both species coexist; and (iii) the timescale $\hat{\tau}_m$ required to reach the state of maximal mixing.

-Across these metrics, we derived asymptotic scalings that explicitly depend on $Pe$ and $R_d$, providing a reduced description of segregation dynamics in terms of a small set of control parameters.
-These results clarify how segregation efficiency, interface sharpness, and transient mixing times emerge from the competition between segregation and diffusive processes.
-The scaling relations offer a predictive framework for estimating attainable segregation states, the extent of mixing layers, and corresponding timescales, with direct implications for the design and control of laboratory experiments, numerical simulations (DEM), and industrial granular flows.
+Across these metrics, we derived asymptotic scalings that depend explicitly on $Pe$ and $R_d$, providing a reduced description of segregation dynamics in terms of a small set of control parameters.
+These results clarify how segregation strength, interface sharpness, and transient mixing times emerge from the balance between segregation fluxes and diffusive remixing.
+The resulting scaling laws provide a predictive framework for estimating attainable segregation states, mixing-layer thicknesses, and associated timescales, with direct implications for the design and interpretation of laboratory experiments, discrete-element simulations, and industrial granular flows.

-Several directions remain open.
-First, the present continuum description could be tested against controlled laboratory experiments to assess its quantitative accuracy, particularly in regimes where diffusion is non-Fickian or where shear is non-uniform.
-Second, DEM simulations would enable systematic evaluation of the assumptions underlying the model, including the form of the segregation flux and the closure for diffusive remixing.
-Finally, extending the framework to polydisperse systems, density-differentiated particles, non-uniform forcing, and coupled rheology–segregation feedbacks would provide a more complete description of granular mixing in realistic flows.